NalaElRayes/logging-and-testing/README.md

 ## Description

 This project renders different tests and there belonging loggs in a user friendly way.
 As a user u can see all the loggs belonging to a test in a table.
 Your able to filter logs by severity to show error, warnings and succes and also by type to show cypress logs and console logs.
 Search window for searching logs.

 ## Demo

-Use the app online at

 ![2021-07-02 13 04 22](https://user-images.githubusercontent.com/54401398/124265533-190e0c00-db36-11eb-9713-28ad4c70cbe0.gif)

 ## Used Links